#myLaško unique to you

 LAŠKO, AN AREA OF ACCESSIBLE AND SUSTAINABLE TOURISM

 Nowadays, Laško is an attractive destination known for its spa and brewing traditions.
-Since 2013 it has been recognised as an European Destination of Excellence, developing by the principles of sustainable tourism and achieving bronze in the Slovenia Green Destination scheme.
+Since 2013 it has been recognized as an European Destination of Excellence, developing by the principles of sustainable tourism and achieving gold certificate in the Slovenia Green Destination scheme.

 LAŠKO FACE TO FACE